Tyler Joseph: 2009–present: Twenty One Pilots

 On April 9, 2020, the band released a new single "Level of Concern".
 The song's lyrics reference the anxiety during the COVID-19 pandemic, with the accompanying music video for the track filmed in Joseph and Dun's homes while they were under lockdown due to the U.S. state and local government responses to the COVID-19 pandemic.
 Joseph directed a portion of the song's proceeds to Crew Nation, a charity for live music crews who cannot be paid during the international quarantine.

 On December 8, 2020, Twenty One Pilots released a Christmas song, titled "Christmas Saves the Year", during a Twitch livestream hosted by Joseph.
 Originally, Joseph was reluctant to write a Christmas song, although he said that he was inspired by the fact he was "experiencing Christmas through a little girl's perspective".
 The sound of the track was inspired by a musical instrument called the Mellotron.

 The duo's sixth studio album, Scaled and Icy, was released on May 21, 2021.

-The duo's seventh studio album, Clancy, released on May 24, 2024, nine years after the release of their breakthrough album Blurryface.
+The duo's seventh studio album, Clancy, was released on May 24, 2024, nine years after the release of their breakthrough album Blurryface.
 The lead single for the album, "Overcompensate", was released on February 29, 2024.
 On March 18, Joseph announced that each song on the album would have an accompanying music video, with all of them having been released alongside the album.

-On May 21, 2025, the duo had announced their eighth studio album, Breach, for release in September.
+On May 21, 2025, the duo announced their eighth studio album, Breach, for release in September.
 Its lead single, "The Contract", was released on June 12, accompanied by a music video.
 On July 15, Joseph posted a video to many of his social media accounts that showed him writing the tracklist for the upcoming album.
-On August 18, 2025, "Drum Show", the second single from Breach, was released.
+On August 18, "Drum Show", the second single from Breach, was released.
 Similarly to "The Contract", this release was also accompanied by a music video.
-The duo's eighth studio album, Breach, released on September 12, 2025.
-The third single, "City Walls", and its music video, were both released with the album on September 12.
+Breach was released on September 12, with the third single, "City Walls", and its music video released on the same day.